Davis–Monthan Air Force Base: Tactical Air Command

-In October 1981, President Ronald Reagan announced that, as part of the strategic modernization program, Titan II systems were to be retired by 1 October 1987.
+In October 1981, President Ronald Reagan announced that as part of the strategic modernization program, Titan II systems were to be retired by 1 October 1987.
 Deactivation began at Davis–Monthan on 1 October 1982.
-During the operation, titled "Rivet Cap", the missiles were removed and shipped to Norton AFB, California for refurbishment and storage.
+During the operation, titled "Rivet Cap", the missiles were removed and shipped to Norton AFB, California, for refurbishment and storage.
 Explosive demolition began at the headworks of missile complex 570–7 on 30 November 1983.
 In May 1984, the 390 SMW's last Titan II at Davis–Monthan came off alert status.
 SAC subsequently inactivated the 390th Strategic Missile Wing on 30 June 1984.

 One site under the 390 SMW, known both as Titan II Site 571-7 and as Air Force Facility Missile Site 8, was initially decommissioned in 1982.
-Located approximately 12 mi south of Tucson in Sahuarita, Arizona, it was saved from demolition and turned over to the Arizona Aerospace Foundation, a nonprofit organization which also administers the Pima Air and Space Museum immediately south of Davis–Monthan AFB.
-With a variety of items on loan from the National Museum of the United States Air Force, including an inert Titan II missile, Site 571-7 is now known as the Titan Missile Museum and is one of two remaining examples of a Titan II missile site in existence (the other being located at Vandenberg Space Force Base, California; site 395-C).
+Located about 12 mi south of Tucson in Sahuarita, Arizona, it was saved from demolition and turned over to the Arizona Aerospace Foundation, a nonprofit organization that also administers the Pima Air and Space Museum immediately south of Davis–Monthan AFB.
+With a variety of items on loan from the National Museum of the United States Air Force, including an inert Titan II missile, Site 571-7 is now known as the Titan Missile Museum and is one of two remaining examples of a Titan II missile site in existence (the other being located at Vandenberg Space Force Base, California, site 395-C).
 In 1994, the site was declared a National Historic Landmark.

 In 1987, the 71st Special Operations Squadron, an Air Force Reserve unit flying HH-3 Jolly Green Giants, was activated at the base.
 While it served after the invasion of Kuwait in Desert Shield/Storm, it did not survive the end of the Cold War drawdown, and disbanded in 1992.